marbl/canu/documentation/source/tutorial.rst

 - To change the k-mer size for just the ovl overlapper used during correction, 'corMerSize=16' would be used.
 - To change the mhap k-mer size for all instances, 'mhapMerSize=18' would be used.
 - To change the mhap k-mer size just during correction, 'corMhapMerSize=15' would be used.
-- To use minimap for overlap computation just during correction, 'corOverlapper=minimap' would be used.
+- To use minimap2 for overlap computation just during correction, 'corOverlapper=minimap' would be used.
 The minimap2 executable must be symlinked from the Canu binary folder ('Linux-amd64/bin' or 'Darwin-amd64/bin' depending on your system).

 Ovl Overlapper Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 <tag>Overlapper
-  select the overlap algorithm to use, 'ovl' or 'mhap'.
+  select the overlap algorithm to use, 'ovl', 'mhap' or 'minimap'.

+  For correction:
+    * ``corOverlapper=ovl`` is not supported and is very very slow.
+    * ``corOverlapper=mhap`` is the default.
+    * ``corOverlapper=minimap`` is not widely tested.

+  For trimming:
+    * ``obtOverlapper=ovl`` is the default.
+    * ``obtOverlapper=mhap`` is significantly faster, but assemblies are slightly worse.
+    * ``obtOverlapper=minimap`` is significantly faster, but assemblies are slightly worse and has not been widely tested.

+  For contig creation (unitigging):
+    * ``utgOverlapper=ovl`` is the default.
+    * ``utgOverlapper=mhap`` is significantly faster, but assemblies are slightly worse.
+    * ``utgOverlapper=minimap`` is significantly faster, but assemblies are slightly worse and has not been widely tested.

 Ovl Overlapper Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~